 Housing and residence life workers are expected to provide numerous student support services with minimal advance training or personal support for the tolls these encounters take on the personal lives of staff.
 This impacts job satisfaction, retention, turnover, and overall well-being.

 A sustainable workforce is vital for the longevity of an industry such as campus housing and residence life that must respond to internal factors as well as external ones such as public health crises and economic downturns.
-By establishing a tool to assess the impact of factors that contribute to the workforce sustainability in their departments, organizations can begin to implement and manage structures to create a better work culture that both protects and optimizes the productivity and contribution of their workforce now and for the long-term.
+By establishing a tool to assess the impact of factors that contribute to workforce sustainability in their departments, organizations can begin to implement and manage structures to create a better work culture that both protects and optimizes the productivity and contribution of their workforce now and for the long term.

 ACUHO-I is developing an assessment tool for housing and residence life departments to utilize as a self-study and staff development resource and for the profession broadly to study, quantify, and investigate trends and phenomena related to workforce sustainability in HRL.